eteran/cxx11_printf/README.md

 	// writes a single character to the output of your choosing void write(char ch);

+	// writes a string of characters to the output of your choosing void write(const char *p, size_t n);

 	// called when formatting is complete, useful for ensuring NUL termination void done();